btzr-io/scrapz/README.md

 ### Licensed content

-Unlicensed Content is ignored by default.
+Unlicensed Content will be ignored by default.

 - Always provide a valid license for your content.